- Non-cancerous Breast Conditions

 For a very small number of women with painful cysts, draining the fluid with a needle can help relieve symptoms.

-Because breast swelling toward the end of the menstrual cycle is painful for some women, some doctors recommend that women with severe symptoms reduce salt in their diets or take diuretics (drugs to remove salt and fluid from the body).
+Because breast swelling toward the end of the menstrual cycle is painful for some women, some doctors recommend that women with severe symptoms reduce salt in their diets or take diuretics (drugs to help remove fluid from the body).

-It has been suggested that many vitamin supplements relieve symptoms, but so far none have been proven to be of any use, and some may have dangerous side effects if taken in large doses.
+It has been suggested that some types of vitamin or herbal supplements might relieve symptoms, but so far none have been proven to be helpful, and some may have side effects if taken in large doses.

 Some doctors prescribe hormones, such as oral contraceptives (birth control pills), tamoxifen, or androgens.
 But these are usually given only to women with severe symptoms because they can have serious side effects.